ebruchez/public/Books.md

         - He was known for intelligence, thoughtfulness, and his ability as a pilot.
 - 2019-08-15: [Neal Stephenson - Atmosphæra Incognita]()
     - tags: #ebook
+    - Rating: 4/5
-    - NOTES: Short story
+    - NOTES: Short story with lots of good ideas.
 - 2019-08-07: [Yuval Noah Harari - 21 Lessons for the 21st Century](https://www.amazon.com/Lessons-21st-Century-Yuval-Harari-ebook/dp/B079WM7KLS/)
     - tags: #ebook
-- 2019-06-xx: [A Game of Thrones: A Song of Ice and Fire, Book 1]
+- 2019-06: [A Game of Thrones: A Song of Ice and Fire, Book 1]
     - tags: #audiobook
 - 2019-05-17: [Ken Follett - The Pillars of the Earth](https://en.wikipedia.org/wiki/The_Pillars_of_the_Earth)
     - tags: #audiobook
+    - Rating: 4/5
+    - NOTES: A great story with memorable characters and an enticing historical context.
+The author has an interesting style and likes to recapitulate events so you never get lost.
+If you read it in a single shot that might be annoying, but if you read over a long period of time, that's actually a pretty good thing.
+I later watched the TV series, which is pretty good too.
 - 2019-04-09: [Arthur Conan Doyle - The Adventure of the Dancing Men]
     - tags: #ebook
     - NOTES: Sherlock Holmes story.
 - 2019-04-09: [Walter Isaacson - Leonardo da Vinci](https://www.amazon.com/Leonardo-Vinci-Walter-Isaacson-ebook/dp/B071Y385Q1/)
     - tags: #ebook
+    - Rating: 5/5
-    - NOTES: I learned a lot from this book.
+    - NOTES: I learned a lot from this book and it was a very pleasant read.
 - 2019-04: [Lawrence Krauss -  A Universe from Nothing: Why There Is Something Rather than Nothing](https://www.amazon.com/Universe-Nothing-There-Something-Rather-ebook/dp/B004T4KQJS)
     - tags: #audiobook